HandsomePhil/porkcraft/README.md

 # World of Porkcraft
 This guide is designed to help you install, configure and connect to the private World of Porkcraft: Wrath of the Lich King server.
 Keeping all this documentation on Discord was convenient, however it wasn't easy for new players.
 Please note this is not a server that is open the public, and you must have an account created for you by the server's administrator.

+Understand that you proceed at your own risk, and the server administration takes no responsibility for errors, broken links, or misbehaving computers.

 ## Setup
 ### Installation
 1. Download the [ChromieCraft 3.3.5a](https://www.chromiecraft.com/en/downloads/) client for your operating system.